LGBTQ rights in Bulgaria

-LGBT people (lesbian, gay, bisexual, and transgender) in Bulgaria face legal challenges not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, and transgender (LGBT) people in Bulgaria face significant challenges not experienced by non-LGBT residents.
 Both male and female same-sex relationships are legal in Bulgaria, but same-sex couples and households headed by same-sex couples are not eligible for the same legal protections available to opposite-sex couples.
 Discrimination on the basis of sexual orientation has been banned since 2004, with discrimination based on "gender change" being outlawed since 2015.
-In July 2019, a Bulgarian court recognized a same-sex marriage performed in France in a landmark ruling.
+In 2019, a Bulgarian court recognized a same-sex marriage performed in France.
+Contrastingly, in 2024, Bulgaria's parliament prohibited the “propaganda, and promotion of non-traditional sexual orientation and/or gender identity other than the biological one” in schools.

 For 2020, Bulgaria was ranked 37 of 49 European countries for LGBT rights protection by ILGA-Europe.
-Like most countries in Central and Eastern Europe, post-Communist Bulgaria holds socially conservative attitudes when it comes to such matters as homosexuality.
+Like most countries in Central and Eastern Europe, post-Communist Bulgaria holds socially conservative attitudes when it comes to such matters as homosexuality and transgender people.

 Legality of same-sex sexual activity

-Before the Liberation
+Pre-Independence

-Homosexuality was legalized in 1858 in all parts of Ottoman Empire.
+Homosexuality was legalized in 1858 in all parts of the Ottoman Empire.
 After the Liberation of Bulgaria, however, homosexuality was recriminalized with the adoption of a new constitution in 1879.

 1878–1968

-Following the Liberation of Bulgaria in 1878, the country's Penal Code came into force on 1 May 1896, and homosexual acts between males over 16 years of age became punishable by at least six months of imprisonment.
+Following the liberation of Bulgaria in 1878, the country's Penal Code came into force on 1 May 1896, and homosexual acts between males over 16 years of age became punishable by at least six months of imprisonment.
 The Penal Code of 13 March 1951 increased the penalty to up to three years in jail.
 The revised Penal Code of 1 May 1968 removed the sections outlawing homosexual acts.

 July 1964 trial

 In July 1964, 26 men were arrested and accused of having "perverted homosexual relationships".
 Some of the arrested were the famous actor Georgi Partsalev and one of the most loved Bulgarian singers, Emil Dimitrov.
 Experts say that the process was a masquerade for the public so that "people will understand how decadent the Western culture is".
 In the 1960s, there were a couple of other similar cases which again involved some of Bulgaria's elite.
 Later in 1966, when revising the Penal Code, a group of "experts" decided that homosexual acts would no longer be considered a crime because lesbians and gays "are ill people, who shouldn't be punished because of the sufferings they are already going through (due to their illness)".
 On 1 May 1968, the Penal Code was revised, and homosexuality became legal.

-Since 2002, the age of consent has been 14, regardless of sexual orientation.
+Since 2002, the age of consent has been 14, regardless of the sexes of the consenting parties.